 While maintaining your awareness and leaving enough space between you and the vehicle in front of you is critical in avoiding head-on collisions, cars with strong safety cages help to resist deformation in a crash which in turn can help maintain survival space for the driver.
 It may take a split-second decision to avoid a head-on collision thus driving when you are fully alert is paramount.
 Defensive driving techniques can be the difference between property damage and serious injury.

 Contact a Philadelphia Head On Accident Lawyer

-If you would like more information regarding head-on collisions, please contact us online or call 1 800 7 LEGAL 7 for a Free Case Evaluation.
+If you would like more information regarding head-on collisions, please contact us online for a free case evaluation.